equinix/terraform-provider-equinix/docs/resources/network_device.md

 * `root_password` - (Optional) The CLI password of the device.
 This field is relevant only for the Velocloud SDWAN cluster.
 * `panorama_ip_address` - (Optional) Panorama Server IP Address.
 This field is relevant only for the PA-VM firewall devices to have integration with Panorama Server.
 * `panorama_auth_key` - (Optional) Panorama Server Auth Key.
 This field is relevant only for the PA-VM firewall devices to have integration with Panorama Server.
+* `provisioning_key` - (Optional) Provisioning Key.
+This field is relevant only for the ZSCALER APPC and ZSCALER PSE devices.

 ## Attributes Reference